active alignment ortho-kinetics pedorthists orthotics compression bracing professional diabetic foot care

 To help reduce the tendency to roll out on the outsides of your feet, be conscious of your pressure points that will be activated when the exercise is done properly.
 These pressure points include the ball/pad just behind the big toe, the pad behind the 5th/baby toe, and the outside edges of the heel.

-Therapeutic Exercise Massage Ball
+Therapeutic Massage Ball

 When this foot exercise is done properly, you should feel even pressure across all of these pressure points, and your arch will lift up (not out).